 Whether the United States coheres and is revived, or breaks-up into hostile factions we cannot know.
 If personal liberty and the rule of law can be restored, some citizen groups will likely discover the nineteenth century Greek Revival as a useful model.
 Its expressive powers will be seen as a historical precedent for the kind of civic structures they envision-- like meeting houses to convene citizens, and schools to inspire the youth.
 Classicism is an ever-evolving two thousand year old tradition.
 It could again become an "expression of nationalism and civic virtue," and a response to the "clamor for political reform."
 It has happened before.

-Will Americans divert this Titanic with over 330 million aboard, and heading straight for an iceberg?
-If America survives its corruption and civic neglect it will be because the adults finallyarosefrom their sofas to save themselves.
+Will Americans somehow divert this Titanic with over 330 million aboard, and heading straight for an iceberg?
+If America survives its corruption and civic neglect it will be because the adults finally arose from their sofas to save themselves.

-Restoring solidarity among an increasingly diverse population will require the "arbiters of culture-- academics, media, and Hollywood-- to relinquish their multicultural grievance polemics and the preening pretense of defending the downtrodden."
-Identity politics, the misguided Dem-Prog strategy to recapture power in Washington, is tearing the nation apart.
+Restoring solidarity among increasingly diverse population will require the "arbiters of culture-- academics, media, and Hollywood-- to relinquish their multicultural grievance polemics and the preening pretense of defending the downtrodden."
+Identity politics, the Democratic National Committee's misguided strategy to recapture Washington, is tearing the nation apart.

-How quaint and trivial the Greek Revival must sound in this context.
+How quaint and trivial the Greek Revival must sound given this context.
 Recall that mid-nineteenth century Americans also lived through disastrous times when the Federation of States came apart.
-In the background the Greek Revival served as a unifying presence.
+In the background the Greek Revival served as a unifying presence for the people.
 It represented a renewed commitment to civility, decorum, and the Framers' vision for a constitutional republic.
-The revival was a quiet form of protest, an insistence that politics realign with the civic aspirations of ancient Greece.
+The revival was a quiet form of protest, an insistence that politicians realign with the civic aspirations of ancient Greece.
 The ideal was given a physical form and presence in the community.

 The 1845 Orange County Courthouse in Paoli, Indiana was restored in 2010, bringing gravitas and air-conditioning to the landmark structure.